Vittorio Arrigoni: Palestinian response

 An official statement from Hamas described the killing as a "disgraceful act" by a "mentally deviated and outlawed group."
-Gaza Prime Minister Ismail Haniya stated the killing "does not reflect the values, morals, or the religion of the Palestinian people.
+Gaza Prime Minister Ismail Haniyeh stated the killing "does not reflect the values, morals, or the religion of the Palestinian people.
 This is an unprecedented case that won't be repeated."
 He also said Arrigoni would be designated a martyr and a street would be named after him.
-Foreign minister of Hamas told he would get a state funeral.
-After this the body would be transferred to Egypt.
+The Hamas Foreign Minister said that he would get a state funeral, after which the body would be transferred to Egypt.
 Hamas spokesman Fawzi Barhoum condemned the killing as 'shameful'.

 Various condemnations of Arrigoni's killing were released by other Palestinian factions with Fatah decrying it as an "act of betrayal," the Popular Resistance Committees calling it "cowardly," Islamic Jihad calling it a "grotesque crime," and Mustafa Barghouti saying it was a "shocking criminal act."
 A spokesman for Palestinian president Mahmoud Abbas condemned it as an "act of treason".

 International response

 The foreign ministry of Italy expressed "deep horror over the barbaric murder," calling it an "act of vile and senseless violence committed by extremists who are indifferent to the value of human life."
-UN Secretary-General Ban Ki-Moon pressed the Gaza government to bring to justice "the perpetrators of this appalling crime."
+UN Secretary-General Ban Ki-moon pressed the Gaza government to bring to justice "the perpetrators of this appalling crime."

 Accusations against Israel

-Although Arrigoni was killed by suspected members of the Palestinian Salafist group Jahafil Al-Tawhid Wal-Jihad fi Filastin (Al-Snajib), some blamed Israel for the murder.
-In spite of the fact that Hamas identified the perpetrators with a Palestinian group affiliated with Al Qaeda, Hamas spokesman Fawzi Barhoum said he suspected Israel might be responsible since the death appeared to be timed to deter foreign activists from joining a flotilla due to sail to Gaza in May to break Israel's naval blockade of the area.
+Although Arrigoni was killed by suspected members of the Palestinian Salafist group Jahafil Al-Tawhid Wal-Jihad fi Filastin, some blamed Israel for the murder.
+In spite of the fact that Hamas identified the perpetrators with a Palestinian group affiliated with al-Qaeda, Hamas spokesman Fawzi Barhoum said he suspected Israel might be responsible since the death appeared to be timed to deter foreign activists from joining a flotilla due to sail to Gaza in May to break Israel's naval blockade of the area.

 Mahmoud al-Zahar, a member of the Hamas leadership, indirectly accused Israel of engineering the killing of Arrigoni in an attempt to scare off international activists from coming to Gaza.
 He said that "such an awful crime cannot take place without arrangements between all the parties concerned to keep the blockade imposed on Gaza".
 Al-Zahar offered no evidence to support his accusation.

-Since these accusations have not been based on any facts they have been criticised by the German journalist Hendryk Broder as baseless conspiracy theories.